-- Putting a child at serious risk of physical or emotional injury,
+- Putting a child at serious risk of physical or emotional injury, or

-- Sexual abuse or exploitation,
+- Sexual abuse or exploitation.

 - Taking drugs while pregnant so children are addicted to a drug at birth, or

-- Trafficking a child, as in human trafficking.
+You can also be reported to DCF for trafficking a child, as in human trafficking.